voiceboys/sbcOS/README.md

 enjoy!

-The image is already in ISO, so just run a shell script inside and generate an ISO image or copy the data to your USB stick and go to sbc/boot and run bootinst.sh.
+In the repository you will find an ISO directory that contacins the files to generate an ISO image, so just go there and run a shell script inside and to generate an ISO image or copy the data to your USB stick and go to sbc/boot and run bootinst.sh.
 The script will make your USB stick bootable.
 Dont forget to install genisoimage!

 How to build the system manualy: